Learn how Dolby Atmos transforms your movie or music listening experience beyond surround-sound

 To briefly recap, Dolby Atmos is a surround-sound technique that builds upon previous technology by adding height channels and three-dimensional objects.
 Combining these new technologies helps create a 360-degree dome of sound around you for a more immersive experience.

 With the proper hardware, you can enjoy Dolby Atmos within your own home.
-Many popular streaming services, including Netflix, HBO Max, and Disney+, offer movies and shows with Dolby Atmos for your enjoyment.
+Many popular streaming services, including Netflix, Max, and Disney+, offer movies and shows with Dolby Atmos for your enjoyment.

 All that’s left is for you to grab a bag of popcorn and dive into your favorite films.